Hibou57/PostiATS-Utilities/doc/lexemes-guide.md

 be parsed as "foo" and "+", because of the same reason.

-### Priority symbolic identifiers
+### Predefined symbolic identifiers

-Beside `SYMBOL`, some `SYMBOL` has an lower precedence.
-These `SYMBOL` cannot be created by the user, they belong to a fixed set:
+Beside `SYMBOL`, some `SYMBOL` has a fixed meaning in ATS2.
+These `SYMBOL` cannot be redefined by the user, they belong to a fixed set:

   * \`
   * ~